mekkablue/Glyphs-Scripts/README.txt

 Copy sidebearings: steals the sidebearing values from a 2nd font.
 Needs Vanilla.
 Export Kerning CSV: exports a CSV containing all kerning pairs ("mastername;left;right;kerningvalue").
 Export Metrics CSV: exports a CSV containing all LSB, RSB and width values ("glyphname;mastername;LSB;RSB;width").
+Extract kern strings 1st char: asks you for a group of characters, then for one or more text files, and will then output all kerning pairs (with these letters in the text files) to the Macro Window, alphabetically sorted.
+Finds all pairs where the entered chars are the 1st letter.
+Needs Vanilla.
+Extract kern strings 2nd char: asks you for a group of characters, then for one or more text files, and will then output all kerning pairs (with these letters in the text files) to the Macro Window, alphabetically sorted.
+Finds all pairs where the entered chars are the 2nd letter.
+Needs Vanilla.

 OpenType
 Make OT Class from selected glyphs: GUI for creating a new OT class with the selected glyphs.
 Needs Vanilla.